toadstule/audiolibrarian/docs/development/contributing.md

 - Why this feature would be useful
 - Any suggestions for implementation

-## Code of Conduct

-This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.

 ## Available Make Commands

 For a complete list of available commands, run: